-The property was occupied, fully furnished and all floors were covered.
+The property was unoccupied, unfurnished but all floors were covered.
 Floor coverings restricted my inspection of flooring.

 In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Floor coverings have not been moved.